caoyu0089/fim/README.md

 # fim
-GA-Apriori.cpp and PSO-Apriori.cpp are the C++ Implementations of GA-Apriori and PSO-Apriori algorithms.
+GA-Apriori.cpp: C++ Implementations of GA-Apriori and GAFIM PSO-Apriori.cpp:  C++ Implementations of PSO-Apriori and PSOFIM

 To run the implementation: